 WCBE has provided superior public radio programming for residents of Columbus and adjacent areas since 1956.
 The station currently serves the region from Marion to the north, to Chillicothe in the south, east to Zanesville and west to Springfield.
 WCBE estimates roughly 100,000 listeners tune weekly to our signal.

 In 1970, WCBE 90.5 FM became one of the first charter member stations of National Public Radio (NPR).
 The station was originally established as an educational tool of the Columbus City Schools, airing local shows one to five and half hours every weekday.
 Today, WCBE is an NPR affiliate, broadcasting twenty four hours a day, seven days a week.

 View a video created by local filmmaker, Seth Moherman, documenting an eye-catching overview of the station’s amazing 55 year transformation in a documentary titled, "This Is WCBE".

 NEWARK FREQUENCY NOTICE

-Our 106.7 FM frequency in Newark has been powered down, read more about it here.
+Our Newark frequency (formerly 106.7 FM) has been restored and is now 106.3 FM. read more about it here.